Fiction and

 It

-of reality from these examples but I am nevertheless going to hazard
+concept of reality from these examples but I am nevertheless going to

 that the implied concept of ‘reality’ or ‘real world’ underlying

-as these is not very far from the concept of reality I have identified
+examples such as these is not very far from the concept of reality I

-is, as far as possible, independent of the perspective from which it is
+far as possible, independent of the perspective from which it is viewed.

-really evoke the idea of scientific methods of verification –
+scientific methods of verification – propositions of this kind are,

-this kind are, after all, much simpler than those that science normally
+after all, much simpler than those that science normally addresses –

-addresses – but, it is interesting and revealing, I think to see that
+but, it is interesting and revealing, I think, to see that we can easily

-easily add one or two elementary scientific propositions to the list
+add one or two elementary scientific propositions to the list and find

 that they do not seem out of place.
 [The